-The Process Control Buttons are arranged in
+The Process Control Buttons are arranged in the

 the state of the process.
 Red indicates that the process has not been started,

 magenta indicates that the process is in progress, and green indicates that the

 process has been completed.
-The state of the process is also indicated in text on the button.
+The state of the process is also indicated in text

 parameters and execute the programs required by that processing step.
 The

 parameters and buttons on each Process Panel are typically laid out from

 top to bottom in the order they should be executed.
 When you execute a process

-(by pressing a button on one of the Process Panels) the Process Monitor will
+(by pressing a button on one of the Process Panels) the Process Monitor

 operation has been completed.